ACK-J/MailFail/README.md

   <img src="https://github.com/ACK-J/MailFail/assets/60232273/e50189f7-16bc-4664-824e-3e9ac0c5ac34" alt="GUI">
 </p>

-Ontop of the checks done by the extension, listed below, each section header includes a link to a resource which autofills the domain and runs checks.
-Aditionally, the four logos at the to of the popup are especially helpful and provide the following functions (from left to right):
+On top of the checks done by the extension, listed below, each section header includes a link to a resource that autofills the domain and runs checks.
+Additionally, the four logos at the top of the popup are especially helpful and provide the following functions (from left to right):
 - Checks if the MX domain can be used as an open relay
 - Links to hunter.io which finds email addresses used by the domain
 - Uses MXToolbox to run a "domain health" report
-- Checks if the MX domain will send an unauthenticated email internally
+- Check if the MX domain will send an unauthenticated email internally

 # Example Misconfigurations
 | | | |